ProgrammerNomad/likhaeditor/README.md

 ## Plugin-Based Architecture

-Everything in Likha is delivered as a plugin, so you only ship what you enable.
+Everything in LikhaEditor is delivered as a plugin, so you only ship what you enable.

 ```ts
 editor.use(TablePlugin);